felipe-valerio/felipe-valerio/README.md

 - 👋 Hi, I’m @lfsvalerio
 - 👀 I’m interested in Data Science
 - 🌱 I’m currently learning Python and SQL
-- 💞️ I’m looking to collaborate on projects involving Natural Language Processing
+- 💞️ I’m looking to collaborate on projects involving automation and NLP
 - 📫 How to reach me: luiz.valerio@fatec.sp.gov.br

 <!---